 The Ontario Centres of Excellence (OCE) Businesses access expert talent in Ontario’s research institutions to solve innovation challenges and students and graduates gain real-world skills and experience in research and development.
 Programs encompass industry-academic R&D collaboration programs, commercialization programs and entrepreneurship programs.

 Through unique research and training programs, MITACS is developing the next generation of innovators with vital scientific and business skills.
 In partnership with companies, government and academia, MITACS is supporting a new economy using Canada’s most valuable resource – its people.
-Programs: MITACS -Accelerate; Elevate; and Globalink.
+Programs include: MITACS -Accelerate; Elevate; Globalink; Canadian Science Policy Fellowship; Entrepreneur International and Business Strategy Internship.

 Entrepreneurship as an Option